Deleting edges to restrict the size of an epidemic in temporal networks: Computational hardness

 Thus we may assume that $E' \subseteq \{sv: v \in V_G\}$.
 We define $U \subseteq V_G$ to be the set of vertices in $V_G$ incident to some element of $E'$, and claim that $U$ induces a clique of cardinality $r$ in $G$.
 First note that $|U| \leq r$.
 Now observe that the only vertices in $V_G$ that are not temporally reachable from $s$ in $(H',\timeFunc')$ are the elements of $U$, and the only elements of $E_G$ that are not temporally reachable from $s$ are those corresponding to edges with both endpoints in $U$.
 Thus, if $m'$ denotes the number of edges in $G[U]$, we have

 By our assumption that this quantity is at most $h$, we see that

-Since $|U| \leq r$, we have that $m' \leq \binom{r}{2}$, with equality if and only if $G[U]$ is a clique.
-Thus, in order to satisfy the inequality above, we must have that $|U| = r$ and that $U$ induces a clique in $G$, as required. \end{proof}
+Since $|U| \leq r$, we have that $m' \leq \binom{r}{2}$, with equality if and only if $G[U]$ is a clique of size $r$.
+Thus, in order to satisfy the inequality above, we must have that $|U| = r$ and that $U$ induces a clique in $G$, as required.

-The W[1]-hardness reduction of Theorem~\ref{W-hard-TR-Edge-Deletion} also implies that the problems \tempEdgeDel\ and \tempEdgeLabelDel\ are NP-complete.
-In the next theorem we strengthen this result by proving that these problems remain NP-complete even on a very restricted class of temporal graphs.
+To prove the lower complexity bound, assume there exists a $f(k) \tau^{o(k)}$ time algorithm for \tempEdgeDel.
+Then using the above reduction and the fact that the size of the temporal graph $(H,\timeFunc)$ is at most $2n^2$ we conclude that \textsc{Clique} can be solved in $f(r) n^{o(r)}$ time which is not possible unless ETH fails \cite{chen2005tight}. \end{proof}

+The W[1]-hardness reduction of Theorem~\ref{W-hard-TR-Edge-Deletion} also implies that the problem \tempEdgeDel\ is NP-complete, even on temporal graphs with lifetime at most two.
+We note that, for temporal graphs of lifetime one, the problem is solvable in polynomial time: in this setting, the reachability set of each vertex is precisely its closed neighbourhood, so the problem reduces to that of deleting a set of at most $k$ edges so that every vertex has degree at most $h - 1$ which is solvable in polynomial time \cite[Theorem 33.4]{schrijver03}.

+We now demonstrate that \tempEdgeDel\ remains NP-complete on temporal graphs of lifetime two even if the underlying graph has bounded degree and the maximum permitted size of a temporal reachability set is bounded by a constant.